-Let’s say you find an apartment in an apartment block, on sale for £100,000.
-The current landlord has a tenant who is paying £6,000 a year. £1,000 of that has to be spent on maintaining the property, so the current landlord has a cash income of £5,000 from this property, which is a yield of 5% on the purchase price.
+Let’s say you want to buy an apartment to rent it out, and currently it’s on sale for £100,000.
+The property already has a tenant who is paying £6,000 a year. £1,000 of that has to be spent on maintaining the property, so the current landlord has a cash income of £5,000 from this property, which is a yield of 5% on the current price.

-In this example you have immediately achieved a 25% higher income than the 5-year bond.; £5,000 instead of £4,000.
+If you buy the property you will have immediately achieved an income 25% higher than the 5-year bond.; £5,000 instead of £4,000.
 However, the income is variable rather than fixed.
 Even if you have a contract with the tenant, you cannot be sure that they will actually pay the rent.

-There is also the risk that when that tenant leaves after 6-months or so, you will not be able to find a new tenant immediately.
+There is also the risk that when that tenant leaves after six months or so, you will not be able to find a new tenant immediately.
 If this takes several months then your income for that year will be significantly reduced.

-This gives a useful boost to income returns.
-It means that over 10 years a rental income of £5,000 growing with inflation at 2% a year would become £5,975.
-In contrast the income from a fixed-rate bond would remain the same over the entire 10 year period.
+This gives a useful boost to property income returns.
+Over 10 years, a rental income of £5,000 a year, growing with inflation at 2% a year, would become £5,975 a year.
+In contrast, the income from a fixed-rate bond would remain the same over the entire 10-year period.

 The longer the time horizon, the more attractive the increasing income from a property investment will become.
 For a lot of investors, that growing income outweighs the fact that the income is variable and uncertain.

-A growing income is an attractive feature of property investing, but what really sets it apart from bonds is the fact that the value of the property is also likely to grow in the long-term.
+A growing income is an attractive feature of property investing, but what really sets property apart from bonds is the fact that the value of property also tends to grow in the long-term.

 So what will happen as the property’s rent increases over the years, more or less in line with inflation?
 Of course the answer is that the capital value of the property will also increase, more or less in line with inflation.